Embracing Mistakes as Learning Opportunities: A Tech Manager's Guide to Growth

 Case Study: How Slack Turned a Game Failure into a $27 Billion Success

 Remember Glitch, the multiplayer game that failed to take off?
-Most would see it as a dead end.
-But for Stewart Butterfield, it was just the beginning.
-The internal communication tool developed for the game’s team became the foundation for Slack, now valued at billions.
+The internal communication tool developed for the game's team became the foundation for Slack.

-• Reward Risk-Taking: Implement recognition programs that celebrate bold moves, even if they don’t pan out.
+• Reward Risk-Taking: Implement recognition programs that celebrate bold moves.

 The Fine Line: When Mistakes Become Recklessness